Izrun/Sonos-ESP32-Minimal/README.md

 # SonosUPnP

+Fork From original Sonos library : https://github.com/tmittet/sonos

+** MKR1010 / WifiNINA uBlox NINA W10 : **
+For an WIFININA port, have a look this fork: https://github.com/javos65/sonos Added Sonos upnp scan to find your sonos devices on your network Added a patched function parsing for TrackMetaData parsing (very loose!)

 This library makes interfacing an Arduino with your Sonos system a breeze.
 The library supports both controlling and reading the state of your Sonos components.
 Playing URIs, files, online radio stations, playlists, and line-in is supported